Moore's Dublin Edition

+Like the Edinburgh third edition, Moore's Britannica was published in 18 volumes, containing more than 14,500 total pages and 542 copperplate engravings.
 The title pages are dated the year they were printed, in volume order from 1788 to 1797, as opposed to those of Britannica, which were all dated 1797.
 This leads to the curious situation where the pirated version of a work has an earlier date than the original.